AdobeDocs/platform-learn.pt-BR/help/tutorial-mobile-sdk-new/target.md

 * Atualize seu esquema para capturar eventos de apresentação.
 * Valide a configuração no Assurance.
 * Crie um teste A/B simples no Target.
-* Atualize seu aplicativo para incluir a extensão Otimizar.
+* Atualize seu aplicativo para incluir a extensão Otimizer.
 * Implemente o teste A/B no aplicativo.
 * Validar a implementação no Assurance.